Taking a closer look at gingerols and shogaols and their potential positive effect on inflammation

-Here are a few of my favorite ways to incorporate ginger into anti-inflammatory diet:
+Here are a few of my favorite ways to incorporate ginger into an anti-inflammatory diet:

-- Add The Ginger People® ginger juice to a smoothie containing spinach, banana, blueberries, plain yogurt (or unsweetened coconut yogurt), and flax seeds.
+- Add The Ginger People® Organic Ginger Juice to a smoothie containing spinach, banana, blueberries, plain yogurt (or unsweetened coconut yogurt), and flax seeds.

-- Blend turmeric root with The Ginger People® minced ginger and cold water for a spicy and energizing morning elixir.
+- Blend turmeric root with The Ginger People® Organic Minced Ginger and cold water for a spicy and energizing morning elixir.

-- Make a hearty salad, rich in leafy greens and fresh vegetables, and finish with a simple ginger dressing made from The Ginger People® minced ginger, garlic, extra virgin olive oil, rice vinegar, salt and pepper.
+- Make a hearty salad, rich in leafy greens and fresh vegetables, and finish with a simple ginger dressing made from The Ginger People® Organic Minced Ginger, garlic, extra virgin olive oil, rice vinegar, salt and pepper.

-- Add a splash of The Ginger People® ginger juice to oatmeal, topped with fresh berries and cinnamon.
+- Add a splash of The Ginger People® Organic Ginger Juice to oatmeal, topped with fresh berries and cinnamon.

-- Enjoy fish with a side of The Ginger People® pickled ginger, (the only pickled ginger on the market without artificial sweeteners).
+- Enjoy fish with a side of The Ginger People® Organic Sushi Ginger, (the only pickled ginger on the market without artificial sweeteners).